fermisurfaces/IFermi/_sources/cli.rst.txt

 In the plot above, the spins are degenerate (the Hamiltonian does not differentiate between the up and down spins).
-This is why the surface looks dappled, IFermi is plotting two redundant sufaces.
+This is why the surface looks dappled, IFermi is plotting two redundant surfaces.
 To stop it from doing this, we can specify that only one spin component should be plotted using the ``--spin`` option.
 The default is to plot both spins but a single spin channel can be selected through the names "up" and "down".
 For example: